 A student who wishes to appeal the decision of the department should appeal in writing to the office of the dean of the faculty offering the course.
 Written notification of the action taken by either the chair or by the dean will be sent to the student within four weeks of the filing of the appeal, excluding those weeks in which classes are not in regular session.

 * Please note: Some academic programs have special procedures for grade appeals.

 For grade appeals for Writing Program (01:355:XXX and 01:356:XXX) courses, please visit the Writing Program website for more information on the process and the grade appeal form.

-• An explanation of the grounds for the appeal
+- A clear explanation of the grounds for the appeal

-Student assertions or complaints that a grade or other academic decision was the result of discrimination, harassment or retaliation, such allegations are not reviewed as part of a school’s grade grievance process, even if asserted at a later stage during a pending grade appeal.
-The Office of Employment Equity (OEE) is responsible for enforcing the University’s policies prohibiting discrimination, harassment and retaliation (including Policies 60.1.12 and 60.1.28), which extend to adverse academic decisions, such as the issuance of a negative grade in an assignment or course.
-If the assertion is made after the grade appeal process has begun, action on the grade appeal will be suspended until the OEE completes its investigation concerning the discrimination allegation.
+Student assertions or complaints that a grade or other academic decision was the result of discrimination, harassment, or retaliation, are not reviewed as part of a school’s grade grievance process, even if asserted at a later stage during a pending grade appeal.
+OEE is responsible for enforcing the University’s policies prohibiting discrimination, harassment, and retaliation, which extend to adverse academic decisions, such as the issuance of a negative grade in an assignment or course.
+If the assertion is made after the grade appeal process has begun, action on the grade appeal will be suspended until OEE completes its investigation concerning the discrimination allegation.

 Additional information about the policies and procedures enforced by OEE can be found on their website.
 You may contact OEE directly at or (848) 932-3973.